-- (B) the total gross proceeds from the sale or redemption of property paid or credited to the account during the calendar year or other appropriate reporting period with respect to which the Reporting Mexican Financial Institution acted as a custodian, broker, nominee, or otherwise as an agent for the Account Holder; - (6) in the case of any Depository Account, the total gross amount of interest paid or credited to the account during the calendar year or other appropriate reporting period; and - (7) in the case of any account not described in subparagraph 2(a)(5) or 2(a)(6) of this Article, the total gross amount paid or credited to the Account Holder with respect to the account during the calendar year or other appropriate reporting period with respect to which the Reporting Mexican Financial Institution is the obligor or debtor, including the aggregate amount of any redemption payments made to the Account Holder during the calendar year or other appropriate reporting period. - b) In the case of the United States, with respect to each Mexican Reportable Account of each Reporting U.S. Financial Institution: - (1) the name, address, and Mexican TIN of any person that is a resident of Mexico and is an Account Holder of the account: - (2) the account number (or the functional equivalent in the absence of an account number); - (3) the name and identifying number of the Reporting U.S. Financial Institution; - (4) the gross amount of interest paid on a Depository Account; - (5) the gross amount of U.S. source dividends paid or credited to the account; and - (6) the gross amount of other U.S. source income paid or credited to the account, to the extent subject to reporting under chapter 3 of subtitle A or 61 of subtitle F of the U.S. Internal Revenue Code.
+- (B) the total gross proceeds from the sale or redemption of property paid or credited to the account during the calendar year or other appropriate reporting period with respect to which the Reporting French Financial Institution acted as a custodian, broker, nominee, or otherwise as an agent for the Account Holder; - (6) in the case of any Depository Account, the total gross amount of interest paid or credited to the account during the calendar year or other appropriate reporting period; and - (7) in the case of any account not described in subparagraph 2(a)(5) or 2(a)(6) of this Article, the total gross amount paid or credited to the Account Holder with respect to the account during the calendar year or other appropriate reporting period with respect to which the Reporting French Financial Institution is the obligor or debtor, including the aggregate amount of any redemption payments made to the Account Holder during the calendar year or other appropriate reporting period. - b) In the case of the United States, with respect to each French Reportable Account of each Reporting U.S. Financial Institution: - (1) the name, address, and, with respect to a French entity, the French TIN or, with respect to a French individual, the date of birth (but if France assigns a French TIN to French individuals, the French TIN), of any person that is a resident of France and is an Account Holder of the account; - (2) the account number (or the functional equivalent in the absence of an account number); - (3) the name and identifying number of the Reporting U.S. Financial Institution; - (4) the gross amount of interest paid on a Depository Account; - (5) the gross amount of U.S. source dividends paid or credited to the account; and - (6) the gross amount of other U.S. source income paid or credited to the account, to the extent subject to reporting under chapter 3 of subtitle A or chapter 61 of subtitle F of the U.S. Internal Revenue Code.